ForLoveOfCats/Mountain/README.md

 ## Building

-Requires SCons and a recent revision of GCC/Clang.
-The included convenience shell scripts require a POSIX compatible shell, SCons, and a recent revision of Clang.
+Requires SCons and a recent revision of Clang.
+It will also build with GCC but depending on the platform the `SConstruct` will need to be modified.

-To perform the most basic build simply execute `scons` in the repo root.
+To perform the most basic build simply execute the command `scons` while in the repo root.

 The shell script `Debug.sh` builds the compiler, compiles the code under `./examples`, and then runs it.
 The other script `Test.sh`